mr3y-the-programmer/PodcastIndex-SDK/README.md

 ## About
 Unofficial Type-safe PodcastIndex SDK for Kotlin Multiplatform Supporting Android/Desktop/iOS platforms.

 [Podcast Index](https://podcastindex.org/) is a large, categorized, and free index of podcasts.
 It offers a REST API to access the index.
-This SDK is a wrapper around the API that enables developers building podcast experiences type-safe access by leveraging Kotlin.
-Additionally, it handles things like Authentication, Serialization, logging, retrying failed requests, and more out of the box for you.
+This SDK is a wrapper around the API that offers idiomatic Kotlin API plus handling things like Authentication, retrying failed authenticated requests in odd scenarios, Logging, Serialization, and more for developers looking to build podcast experiences.

 ## Download
 Add the Maven Central repository if it is not already there: